 - Select “Review your letter of admission on the application portal.”

-- Log in with the PIN and password used when you submitted your application.
+- Log in with the PIN and password used during the application process.

 - For complete information, see Admitted Spring Freshman Checklist.

 In Freshmen Connection, students select courses based on their intended major.
 Many students are admitted into their intended major for the spring semester.
 Some change their minds about their intended major.
 Others are not admitted into their intended major; instead their official major shows Undecided, Letters and Sciences.

 - Students who have changed their minds about their official major: Changing the official major has no bearing on the offer of admission.
 Students are given instructions at orientation on how to change their major.
 For Freshmen Connection, students select courses based on the major they intend to pursue.

 - Students whose official major shows Undecided, Letters and Sciences: This means students did not declare a major or they selected a major which is designated a Limited Enrollment Program (LEP).